vasanthakumar45/capstone-project-App-deployment/frontend.md

 Creating test ... done

-when we hit public Ipv4 address on port 80 we should see the application running on my browser
+Go to our browser and type localhost, the application should be visible and running in the browser

 ![image3](https://github.com/vasanthakumar45/capstone-project-App-deployment/assets/154395432/f2e21c87-9b40-4d83-8748-9616c7c4343d)

-Hence we successfully deployed our app on port 80 with nginx and docker
+Hence we successfully deployed our app on port 80 with docker

 ----------------------------------------------------------------------------------------------------------------------------------------